-Recently, I received a catalog in the mail and it showed this pic/ad.
+Recently, I received a catalog in the mail and it showed a picture of a silver ice bucket that could be used to make a diy ice chiller.
 I was tempted to order it until I realized the silver bowl was plastic.
 I remembered I already had a silver bowl…so I decided to try and make the ice chiller with things I already had and save myself $29.00.

 The only thing I had to purchase was a bottle of wine, cranberries and distilled water.
 You don’t have to use distilled water so you could save the expense of buying that, if you like.
 But I learned back when I made “flower ice cubes” that distilled water will usually freeze pretty clear, and it’s only $1 for a gallon…more than enough for my ice chiller.
 If you’d like your ice chiller to be more frosty looking like the one in the catalog…just used tap water.

 I searched around the house and decided on this tin for my mold.
 (It measures 6 1/2 wide by 7 1/2 tall.)
 This worked fine except for two snags.
 1. It leaked very slowly, so I had to add a little more water to it after about 45 minutes.
 It was such a slow leak in the freezer that the water froze as it leaked out, so I just broke it off and tossed it in the sink.
 I think that could be prevented by running a bead of hot glue around on the inside bottom where it meets the sides prior to using it.

 2. The other little snag is the indention near the top made my ice mold a little tricky to get out.
 A container that is completely smooth at the top would work better.
 Just DON’T use glass.
 It would be very difficult to get your ice chiller out because you’ll need to run warm water over it and glass would most likely break.)